Acadia National Park Things To Do

 This post may contain affiliate links.
 To learn more about our affiliate links and cookies policy see our Terms & Conditions page.
 Thank you.

-Most people visit Acadia National Park in the summer.
-They do not realize that the park is a four-season destination.
-Many travelers like to visit the Acadia in spring and fall when Cadillac Mountain, Thunder Hole, and the Beehive Trail are less crowded than in July and August.
-And, when the snow flies, the park is full of cross-country skiers and winter hikers.
+Most people visit Acadia in the summer; not realizing that the park is a four-season destination.
+Those who visit in spring and fall will find brilliant foliage and park landmarks that are much less crowded than in July and August.
+And, when the snow flies, the park is swarmed by cross-country skiers and winter hikers.
+Read on, for ideas about things to do in Acadia National Park throughout the year.

-Located off Route 3 in Bar Harbor, the Hull's Cove Visitor's Center is a great first stop for any trip to Acadia.
+Located off Route 3 in Bar Harbor, the Hulls Cove Visitors Center is a great first stop for any trip to Acadia.
 At this location visitors can pick up an Acadia National Park map and learn about any park closures, alerts, and weather advisories.
-There are 52 stone steps that lead guests from the parking lot to the Visitor’s Center.
-Onsite, you can purchase an entrance pass, peruse the gift shop, and speak with a park ranger about any special programs or hikes being offered during your visit.
+Onsite, you can purchase an entrance pass and speak with a park ranger about your visit.

 DRIVE THE ACADIA PARK LOOP ROAD